-(New York City, November 12, 2019) – Space & Satellite Professionals International (SSPI) today opened nominations for the 19th Induction to the Space & Satellite Hall of Fame.
-The new Inductees will be honored at the Hall of Fame Celebration on March 10, 2020, the first night of the SATELLITE 2020 conference in Washington, DC.
-Nominations are due by January 10, 2020.
+(November 23, 2021 – New York City) – Space & Satellite Professionals International (SSPI) today opened nominations for the 21st Induction to the Space & Satellite Hall of Fame.
+The new Inductees will be honored at the Hall of Fame Celebration on March 22, 2022, hosted by K&L Gates.
+Nominations are due by January 31, 2022.

 The Space & Satellite Hall of Fame recognizes the invaluable contributions of the visionaries who have transformed life on planet Earth for the better through space & satellite technology.
 Members of the Hall of Fame are recognized pioneers in communications, satellite-related aerospace, scientific research, or the development and delivery of applications for business, institutions and government via space and/or satellite.
-They include Greg Wyler of OneWeb, Gwynne Shotwell of SpaceX, James Monroe III of Globalstar, John Celli of Space Systems Loral, David Thompson of Orbital ATK and Mark Dankberg of ViaSat as well as pioneers like Dr. John Pierce, Eddy Hartenstein, Rene Anselmo and Dr. Harold Rosen.
+They include Kathryn Lueders of NASA, Steve Collar of SES, Greg Wyler of OneWeb, Gwynne Shotwell of SpaceX, Tory Bruno of ULA, James Monroe III of Globalstar, John Celli of Space Systems Loral, David Thompson of Orbital ATK and Mark Dankberg of ViaSat as well as pioneers like Dr. John Pierce, Eddy Hartenstein, Rene Anselmo and Dr. Harold Rosen.

 Nomination forms may be found on SSPI’s website.